keikoro/Hangman/README.md

 # Hangman
-### A Hangman game programmed in Python 3.
+### A Hangman game programmed in Python.

 My very first Python program as well as my first game.
-Developed during the summer of 2013 as part of the course work at/for [Spielend Programmieren](http://www.spielend-programmieren.at), written in Python 3 (tested on 3.3.2).
+Developed during the summer of 2013 as part of the course work at/for [Spielend Programmieren](http://www.spielend-programmieren.at).
+Originally written in Python 3, now also backward compatible with 2.6+.
+Tested on Python 3.3.2 and 2.7.

-In its current form, the game does not work with Python 2.<br>
-I am, however, planning to make it compatible with Python 2.6+.

 __Notes:__<br>
-You need to have Python 3.x installed to run this game.<br>
+You need to have Python 2.6+ installed to run this game.<br>
 The game's objective is to guess a word, letter by letter.<br>
 11 incorrect guesses are possible, then hangman dies and the game is over.